World In Paris

 Grande Perspective – Versailles

-The Grande Perspective starts at the Palace and goes through the water parterres (the two water basins at the foot of the Palace), the Latona Fountain, the Royal Way, the Apollo Bassin, and the Grand Canal.
+The Grande Perspective starts at the Château de Versailles and goes through the water parterres (the two water basins at the foot of the Château), the Latona Fountain, the Royal Way, the Apollo Bassin, and the Grand Canal.

-To compensate for the visual shortening of distant parts and achieve an impression of grandeur and dynamic balance, Le Nôtre used the technique of anamorphosis or metric distension: the farther away the geometrical figures are, the longer and wider need to be.
+To compensate for the visual shortening of distant parts and achieve an impression of grandeur and dynamic balance, Le Nôtre used the technique of anamorphosis or metric distension: the further away the geometrical figures are, the longer and wider need to be.
 To do this, all the elements of this Grande Perspective are placed within two angular sectors that determine their design.
 The result is spectacular!

 2. The Water Parterres